Tzvi-H/aa-projects/practice-for-week-10-sql-subqueries-main/README.md

-# Practice: SQL Aggregate Functions
+# Practice: SQL Subqueries

-In this project, you will be executing SQL commands with aggregate functions.
+In this practice, you will be executing SQL commands with at least one subquery.

 ## Set up